Skip to content

 shipyard run # validate current branch

-shipyard ship # PR + validate + merge on green
+shipyard pr # create, track, validate, and merge on green

 shipyard cloud run build <branch> # dispatch to Namespace